Gurge44/customized-wordle/README.md

+### Try it out for yourself at: https://gurge44.github.io/customized-wordle/

 # Customized Wordle
 A simple wordle built in html, css and javascript.
 This is a project for me to learn Javascript.